How to Create a Child-Friendly Garden

 Lightweight, child-sized tools made of durable, non-toxic materials are best for children to use in the garden.
 These tools should be easy for children to handle and designed specifically for their smaller hands, encouraging them to participate in gardening activities safely.
 It’s also important to supervise children while they use these tools to ensure they learn proper gardening techniques.

 Non-toxic plants like marigolds, sunflowers, and snapdragons are safe for a child-friendly garden.
-These plants are not only safe if touched or accidentally ingested, but they also attract beneficial insects and are colorful, adding sensory stimulation for children.
+These plants are not only safe if touched or accidentally ingested, but they also attract beneficial insects and are colourful, adding sensory stimulation for children.
 It’s important to research and ensure that all plants in the garden are non-toxic and safe for children to interact with.

 Soft surfaces under play equipment, secure fencing, and non-toxic plants are essential safety features for a child-friendly garden.
 Soft surfaces like mulch or rubber mats can cushion falls, while secure fencing helps prevent children from wandering off.
 It’s also crucial to regularly check the garden for hazardous tools or substances and keep them out of children’s reach.